tophat8855/lllnorcal/src/pages/berkeley.md

   - name: Erin
     telephone: 510-289-5807
 ---
-If you are interested in asking questions of leaders and local mothers, or to share breastfeeding- or chestfeeding-related experiences and tips, join the [Facebook Page](https://www.facebook.com/groups/LLLofEastBay/).
+If you are interested in asking questions of leaders and local families, or to share breastfeeding- or chestfeeding-related experiences and tips, join the [Facebook Page](https://www.facebook.com/groups/LLLofEastBay/).